-Five years ago today we landed in Aviano, Italy to begin what was supposed to be a three year adventure living in bella Italia.
-Five years later we’re still here, and ironically as you read this, I’m on a plane headed to the US for a quick (but action packed) trip.
-I dreamed of living in Italy for years and that was only intensified by my own Roman Holiday as I flitted around Italy with my friend Jess in 2006 and then quickly returned for a trip to Rome and Paris with my mom in 2007.
+Seven years ago today we landed in Aviano, Italy to begin what was supposed to be a three year adventure living in bella Italia.
+Seven years later we’re still here, and ironically as you read this, we’re packing up for a move to Bordeaux, France.
+I dreamed of living in Italy for years and that was only intensified by my own Roman Holiday as I flitted around Italy with my friend Jess in 2006, and then quickly returned for a trip to Rome and Paris with my mom in 2007.
 I jumped for joy when Tim told me he’d gotten assigned to Aviano Air Base and my dream of living in Italy was about to be fulfilled.

 On Living in Italy

 Clearly we have the travel bug, otherwise this website wouldn’t exist.
 And though we traveled before moving to Europe, my visited countries list was a paltry 12.
 Tim’s was even less.
 We added seven countries in our first six months living in Italy and we love how incredibly easy it is to jet off to another country on a weekend.

 We like living in Italy, but we don’t love it.
 Mainly we don’t love it because of the weather.
 Under the Tuscan Sun this is not.
 To be honest, I don’t keep tabs on the weather in Tuscany, or any other part of Italy unless we’re traveling there, and I do believe it is better in other parts of Italy.

-We moved to Italy after spending 11 years living in the desert, first in Las Vegas and then Phoenix where both have around 330 days of sunshine and only 7 inches total annual rainfall.
-It’s been five years and I honestly still haven’t adjusted to so much rain.
+We moved to Italy after spending 11 years living in the desert, first in Las Vegas and then Phoenix, where both have around 330 days of sunshine and only 7 inches total annual rainfall.
+It’s been seven years and I honestly still haven’t adjusted to so much rain.

 I’ve literally not been anywhere with mosquitoes as bad as they are in Italy.
+Not even parts of Asia we’ve traveled.
 Our dog, Emma, doesn’t want to stay outside long because of them.
 At least 10 fly in every time we open the door to let her out and they drive Tim nuts to the point that neither of us sleep very well because they buzz by his ears in his sleep.
 Bonus for us, the European Environment Agency (EEA) says that Italy is the most infested European country.

 There are some other inconveniences too, like dealing with internet that I swear is slower than my dial-up AOL circa 1998.
 Or that my Fisher-Price sized washing machine sounds like a jet engine taking off and takes hours to wash a miniature sized load of laundry.